olliesharp5/virtual-artistry/README.md

 * I tested the site, and it works in different web browsers: Chrome, Firefox, and Microsoft Edge.
 * On mobile devices, I tested the my site on a Samsung Galaxy S21 Ultra with the Samsung browser and an iPhone 13 with the Safari browser.
 * I confirmed that the site is responsive and functions on different screen sizes using the devtools device toolbar.

+### Django Testing

+* I tested multiple views in my project which can be found in the tests.py files of my Django project.

 ### Manual Testing